Virginio (singer): 2020-today

 In 2021 he released the singles Rimani (also presented in Latin America in its Spanish-language version Mañana in 2022) and Brava gente.
 Also in 2021 he co-wrote Ti vedo da fuori by Alessandra Amoroso, featured on the album Tutto accade.

 Between February and April 2022 he co-wrote the song Quello che abbiamo perso by Giusy Ferreri, featured on the album Cortometraggi and he sang in duet with Bianca Atzei on Collisioni.
 In the summer he released the single M'incanta for Universal Music Italy[ and wrote with Daniele Coro Il panda con le ali, a song that participated in the 65th edition of the Zecchino d'Oro and was the winner of the event.

 In September 2022, he announced, during the 79th edition of the Venice International Film Festival, his new single Non dirlo a nessuno, and its Spanish version No le digas a nadie, the main song of the soundtrack of Alessio Russo's film of the same name, in which Virginio also takes part with a cameo.[59][60][61]
 On December 11, 2022, he participated in and won the second edition of the Christmas version of the Italian TV program Tale e quale show with his performance as George Michael, singing Last Christmas.

-In 2023 he collaborated in the creation of the song Un milione di piccole tempeste performed by Gianni Morandi.
+In winter 2023 he collaborated in the creation of the song Un milione di piccole tempeste performed by Gianni Morandi.
+On May 25, 2023, he released his new single Il giorno con la notte in Italian and El día con la noche in Spanish, featuring Teo Bok and with the production of Julio Reyes Copello.

+In June 2023 he worked again with Laura Pausini, writing for her Il primo passo sulla Luna and Vale la pena for her new album Anime Parallele.

+In January 2024 he wrote for and with Alberto Urso Mille domande.
+In February he participated in Tale e quale Sanremo.
+On March 16 and on March 30, he was the opening act for the tour dates in Mexico City and Miami of Laura Pausini's World Tour 2023–2024.
+During an interview on Telemundo's talk show Conectados con Daisy he announced his new single Noche Negra which was released on June 4.
+In September 2024 he cowrote the music for the song Disobbedire by Fiorella Mannoia and he released his new single Amarene.
+On November 7, 8, and 9, he was the opening act for the dates in Houston, Miami, and Orlando of Carlos Baute's De mi puño y letra tour.

+Private life

+On May 24, 2023, he came out as gay in an interview with Vanity Fair Italy.